renswilderom/renswilderom.github.io/python/_posts/2021-11-26-Topic modeling Disneyland reviews.md

 <iframe width="700" height="400" frameborder="0" scrolling="no" src="//plotly.com/~renswilderom/305.embed?link=false"></iframe>

-Keeping in mind that the main purpose of this post is to demonstrate how discursive trends can be investigated with topic models, we may tentatively try to interpret what happens in this graph.
-It appears that the salience of the "Disney as a magical world" theme (topic #1) won terrain compared to the "Disneyland as a hassle" theme (topic #9).
-Topic #3, which we may interpret as a "practical issues" theme (given terms such as "food," "meal," "bus," and "train"), started as the most dominant review topic, yet, after 2015, it became less salient compared to the rest.
+The primary aim of this post is to showcase how topic models can be used to explore discursive trends.
+A tentative interpretation of the results from our analysis reveals interesting dynamics: the theme of "Disney as a magical world" (topic #1) gained prominence over the "Disneyland as a hassle" theme (topic #9).
+Initially, the "practical issues" theme (topic #3), characterized by terms like “food,” “meal,” “bus,” and “train,” dominated the reviews.
+However, post-2015, its prevalence diminished relative to other topics.

-Such findings usually become meaningful when researchers have in-depth knowledge about the case and complement (or "triangulate") the topic models by other methods, such as qualitative analyses of the associated documents, through interviews, or even participant observation.
-For instance, in the study of newspaper coverage of the British dance field, referred to above, we qualitatively analyzed the top-100 articles associated with each topic included in the analysis.
-In addition, we collected publically available policy documents, and had a good understandings of the main events that took place (e.g. which new laws were constituted).
-This allowed us to unveil an interplay between discursive dynamics, on the one hand, and people's actions, on the other hand.
+Such findings are often more insightful when researchers possess deep knowledge about the subject and use a combination of methods to analyze the data.
+This approach, known as triangulation, may include qualitative analyses of documents, interviews, or even participant observation.
+For example, in our study of British newspaper coverage of the dance field, we conducted qualitative analyses of the top-100 articles associated with each topic.
+We also reviewed publicly available policy documents and had a thorough understanding of key events, such as new legislation.
+This comprehensive approach allowed us to uncover how discursive trends interact with real-world actions and changes.

 ## Sources